GitYCC/machine-learning-papers-summary/nlp/attention-is-all-you-need.md

     where $pos$ is the position and $i$ is the dimension.
 That is, each dimension of the positional encoding corresponds to a sinusoid.

+  - The wavelengths form a geometric progression from $2π$ to $10000 · 2π$ (beacause of $2i/d_{model}$=0~1).
+We chose this function because we hypothesized it would allow the model to easily learn to attend by relative positions, since for any fixed offset $k$, $P E_{pos+k}$ can be represented as a linear function of $PE_{pos}$.

   - We also experimented with using learned positional embeddings instead, and found that the two versions produced nearly identical results.
+We chose the sinusoidal version because it may allow the model to extrapolate to sequence lengths longer than the ones encountered during training.

 ```python
 class PositionalEncoding(nn.Module):